Weeks-UNC/shapemapper2/README.md

   This should take about 5-15 minutes. (optional)

 - Alternatively, you can build ShapeMapper if the provided binaries do not run on your platform.
   Building is relatively straightforward using conda.
-See [Building](docs/building.md)
+See <a href="https://github.com/Weeks-UNC/shapemapper2/blob/v22-release/docs/building.md">building</a>.

 <!-- #### -->